Collapse to view only § 1823. Application for order

 (3) The Attorney General shall immediately transmit under seal to the Foreign Intelligence Surveillance Court a copy of the certification.
 Such certification shall be maintained under security measures established by the Chief Justice of the United States with the concurrence of the Attorney General, in consultation with the Director of National Intelligence, and shall remain sealed unless—

-(A) an application for a court order with respect to the physical search is made under section 1821(4) of this title and section 1823 of this title; or
+(A) an application for a court order with respect to the physical search is made under and

 (B) the certification is necessary to determine the legality of the physical search under section 1825(g) of this title.